piegope/doc/docs/en/rdm/windows/commands/reports/export.md

 ---
 eleventyComputed:
   title: Report export
+  description: The Export Reports is a way to execute and export reports through a command line.
 ---
 The Export Reports is a way to execute and export reports through a command line.
 You can use this feature in a shortcut or in a batch file and use the Windows task scheduler to execute it.